Pet Insurance for Cats: Why You Need It and How To Compare Policies

 It’s not difficult, but it’s necessary to compare pet insurance companies.
 When you're deciding which plan to sign up for, you have to evaluate several different factors: what it is going to cost you monthly, the amount of any deductibles, the amount of the co-pay for the various procedures, and the limit the insurance will cover in any given incident or time period.

 Make sure you understand what you are buying and read through all of the inclusions and exclusions of your pet insurance policies.
-Some policies will only cover accidents or injuries, most policies cover accidents & illnesses, and a few offer comprehensive coverage, including not only accident and illness coverage, but also preventive care from annual or biannual checkups to vaccinations to neutering and more.
-Many cat health insurance companies are now offering ways to design your own policy to get some of all of these potentially coverable expenses.
+Some policies will only cover accidents or injuries, while others also cover illnesses.
+A few offer comprehensive coverage, including not only accident and illness coverage, but also preventive care from annual or biannual checkups to vaccinations to neutering and more.
+Many cat health insurance companies are now offering ways to design your own policy to get some of all of these potential expenses.

 Key Points About Pet Insurance for Cats

-The age of your cat is a big factor in which pet insurance plan you select.
+The age of your cat is a big factor in selecting a pet insurance plan.
 Kittens have different needs from those of senior cats.
 For example, in the first year of life, kittens need more routine appointments as they get their vaccinations and boosters.
 They also need surgery, either spaying or castration.
 Kittens are also more likely to get into poisons or ingest foreign objects.
 You'll want to take that into account when doing a cat health insurance comparison.

-After your kitten matures a bit, you will want to be more concerned with dental care, urinary tract infections, ear and eye infections, and other routine conditions such as those as well as any coverage you may or may not want for annual routine cat care.
+After your kitten matures a bit, you will want to be more concerned with dental care, urinary tract infections, ear and eye infections, and other routine conditions as well as any coverage you may or may not want for annual routine cat care.

 (2) Is Your Cat an Indoor only Cat or Indoor/Outdoor?
 While indoor cats can certainly get injured, it is MUCH less likely than if they are outdoors.
 The chance of being poisoned also rises significantly if your cat is outside.